TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-1.md

 There's a lot going on here, so let's break it down line by line.

 {{< highlight py3 >}}
-    screen_width: int = 80
+    screen_width = 80
-    screen_height: int = 50
+    screen_height = 50
 {{</ highlight >}}

 This is simple enough.
 We're defining some variables for the screen size.
-The only thing that might seem odd is the type hinting syntax, which is the ": int" part of the declarations.
-Those parts are optional, and you could write the statement as `screen_width = 80` without issue.
-Whether to include type hints is largely a matter of preference.

 Eventually, we'll load these values from a JSON file rather than hard coding them in the source, but we won't worry about that until we have some more variables like this.

 {{< highlight py3 >}}
-    tcod.console_set_custom_font("arial10x10.png", tcod.FONT_TYPE_GREYSCALE | tcod.FONT_LAYOUT_TCOD)
+    tileset = tcod.tileset.load_tilesheet(
+        "dejavu10x10_gs_tc.png", 32, 8, tcod.tileset.CHARMAP_TCOD
+    )
 {{</ highlight >}}

 Here, we're telling tcod which font to use.
-The `"arial10x10.png"` bit is the actual file we're reading from (this should exist in your project folder).
-The other two parts are telling tcod which type of file we're reading.
+The `"dejavu10x10_gs_tc.png"` bit is the actual file we're reading from (this should exist in your project folder).

 {{< highlight py3 >}}
-    with tcod.console_init_root(
+    with tcod.context.new_terminal(
-        w=screen_width,
-        h=screen_height,
+        screen_width,
+        screen_height,
+        tileset=tileset
         title="Yet Another Roguelike Tutorial",
-        order="F",
-        vsync=True
+        vsync=True,
-    ) as root_console:
+    ) as context:
 {{</ highlight >}}

 This part is what actually creates the screen.
-We're giving it the `screen_width` and `screen_height` values from before (80 and 50, respectively), along with a title (change this if you've already got your game's name figured out).
+We're giving it the `screen_width` and `screen_height` values from before (80 and 50, respectively), along with a title (change this if you've already got your game's name figured out). `tileset` uses the tileset we defined earlier. and `vsync` will either enable or disable vsync, which shouldn't matter too much in our case.

-The other variables, `order` and `vsync`, require a bit more explanation.
+{{< highlight py3 >}}
+        root_console = tcod.Console(screen_width, screen_height, order="F")
+{{</ highlight >}}

-* `order`: When set to "F", this will change the ordering of the axes in NumPy.
-TCOD uses NumPy under the hood, which, by default, accesses 2D arrays in [y, x] order, which is fairly unintuitive.
+This creates our "console" which is what we'll be drawing to.
+We also set this console's width and height to the same as our new terminal.
+The "order" argument affects the order of our x and y variables in numpy (an underlying library that tcod uses).
+By default, numpy accesses 2D arrays in [y, x] order, which is fairly unintuitive.
 By setting `order="F"`, we can change this to be [x, y] instead.
 This will make more sense once we start drawing the map.
-* `vsync` turns vsync on or off.
-I recommend looking up what "vsync" is if you don't already know.
-It won't really matter whether it's on or off for our purposes, but TCOD gives a warning if a default value is not supplied.

 {{< highlight py3 >}}
         while True: